-Repeated examples of poor behaviour, or more serious acts, should be discussed with the class teacher in the first instance, and managed appropriately.
+Repeated examples of poor behaviour, or more serious acts, should be discussed with the class teacher (particularly if a child has less than 75% of positive dojos) in the first instance, and managed appropriately.
 The SLT will be made aware of the issues by the class teacher.
+These are recorded in the behaviour log on the shared drive for staff.